 The City does not accept tree limbs or any yard waste.
-However, there are some local business that do accept yard waste and tree limbs for recycling.
+However, there are some local businesses that do accept yard waste and tree limbs for recycling.
+Those businesses include:

 Mulch is placed in the bins at the locations listed below each week.
 Specific times and/or days of the week are not scheduled.
 If the bin(s) are empty, residents must check again on another day.
 Community members may take as much mulch as they need; not for commercial businesses.